-The reasons for a refusal provided for by articles 34 and 35 can be taken into consideration during different stages of the process of recognition and enforcement if there is a legal action either to solely obtain the recognition or to raise an incidental question of recognition (article 36 of the Regulation), and within the appeal procedure lodged by the defendant after the decision on the application for a declaration of enforceability (article 49 Brussels I).
+The reasons for a refusal provided for by articles 34 and 35 can be taken into consideration during different stages of the process of recognition and enforcement if there is a legal action either to solely obtain recognition or to raise an incidental question of recognition (article 36 of the new Brussels I Regulation), and within the appeal procedure lodged by the defendant after the decision on the application for a declaration of enforceability (article 49 of the Brussels I Regulation).

-The burden of proof concerning the reasons provided for by articles 34 and 35 of Brussels I falls on the defendant.
+The burden of proof concerning the reasons provided for by articles 34 and 35 of the Brussels I Regulation falls on the defendant.